Part of the complete guide to understanding addiction

 Since the 1980’s, the armed forces policy on alcohol and substance misuse has been a zero tolerance approach [5].
 Military discharge for alcohol abuse is the ultimate humiliation in the military culture and a very real possibility for those found to be struggling with an addiction.
 Men and women in uniform will do everything possible to make sure this never happens to them.
 They’ll go to great lengths to hide all signs of drug or alcohol addiction, covering up telltale indications such as alcoholic smell and body odor.
 Admitting to a substance use disorder and a need for addiction treatment can result in the loss of everything important to them.

 Soldiers found to be dependent on illicit substances can be met with dishonorable discharge and other heavy punishments.
 It can make personnel very hesitant to admit to their problems and seek treatment.
 In the testosterone-filled world of the military it is also difficult to come to terms with something that is perceived as personal failing and weakness.
-This reality adds to the challenge of getting treatment.
+This reality adds to the challenge of getting residential addiction treatment or attending IOP rehab.

 Lack of Confidentiality Protection